5stars217/5stars217.github.io/_posts/2021-05-03-metadata-analysis-flatmap.md

 Of course, once the damage is done we see a significant increase in issues reported:
 ![drive by reviews](/assets/img/post3/issuespike.png){: .mx-auto.d-block :}

 I'll be studying and posting about other, similar attacks on trusted repositories.
-I believe by observing packages from the eyes of an attacker, it is possible to first isolate 'unhealthy' projects, as is being done by [the OSSF Metrics group](https://github.com/ossf/Project-Security-Metrics) - of which I hope to be an active contributor moving forward - and then subject those repos to additional interdiction when anomalous activity commences in the future.
+I believe by observing packages from the eyes of an attacker it is possible to first isolate 'unhealthy' projects, as is being done by [the OSSF Metrics group](https://github.com/ossf/Project-Security-Metrics) - of which I hope to be an active contributor moving forward - and then subject those repos to additional interdiction when anomalous activity commences in the future.